 The fishing industry

 The reason people settled on these imposing islands in the first place isn't the spectacular scenery and certainly not the weather.
 It's the bountiful waters surrounding the islands.
+For even though tourism is increasingly important to the local population, the fishing industry still dominates.

 The Vikings certainly benefited from the source of food, and in the Middle Ages Hanseatic traders based themselves in Bergen chiefly to trade goods from Europe for the dried fish of Lofoten.